stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 This section applies only to the older Filestore OSD back end.
 Since Luminous BlueStore has been default and preferred.

-By default, Ceph expects that you will provision a Ceph OSD Daemon's journal at the following path, which is usually a symlink to a device or partition::
+By default, Stone expects that you will provision a Stone OSD Daemon's journal at the following path, which is usually a symlink to a device or partition::

 	/var/lib/ceph/osd/$cluster-$id/journal